 Figure 5 A) Calendering mill and B) its working principle (adapted from Atif and Inam 2016)

-Calendering mill is a specially designed three-roll mill and consists of gaps between its rolls.
+A calendaring mill is a specially designed three-roll mill with gaps between its rolls.
 During calendaring, the roll gaps in the calendar produce a great force that disperses, mixes and homogenises viscous materials.
-Ball Milling is also used for the dispersion of MLG and CNT, high-quality ball mills are used in reducing the size of particles.
+Ball Milling is also used for the dispersion of MLG and CNT; high-quality ball mills are used to reduce the size of particles.

 Figure 6 A) shear mixer and B) extruder (adapted from Atif and Inam 2016)